Top 10 Poker Games 2022

 Hold'em is easy once you know the basics.
 Let's go through a hand together to see exactly how it works:

-- The player to the left of the dealer is the small blind and the next player to the left is the big blind.
+The player to the left of the dealer is the small blind and the next player to their left is the big blind.

-- Each player is dealt two hole cards face-down and the first round of betting begins.
-Each player can look at their cards and call the big blind, raise, or fold.
+Each player is dealt two hole cards face-down and the first round of betting begins.
+Players can look at their cards and call the big blind, raise, or fold.

-- Players still in show their hands.
+Any players who are still in reveal their hands.
 The winner is the best five card hand using any five of the seven available cards (two-hole cards and five community cards).

 Pot-Limit Omaha (PLO) is a favorite of Europeans and high-stakes players because it has tons of action.
 In PLO poker, as it's also called, you get four-hole cards and can bet and raise equal to what's already in the pot.

 Pot-Limit Omaha plays a lot like Hold'em but there is a key difference to be aware of:

 In PLO the blinds, community cards, and betting rounds are the same as Hold'em.
 Betting limits are defined by the amount already in the pot - it's not possible to raise by an amount greater than the full pot size.